Proof-of-Social-Capital: A Consensus Protocol Replacing Stake for Social Capital: Evaluation

 We measured total wall-clock time and peak resident memory of 100 zkSNARK generation and 100 verification runs.
 The statistically analyzed results are depicted in \autoref{fig:implementation:zkbenchmark}.
 Hence, these proofs can be generated even on commodity hardware.

-Additional spatial requirements also include storing (on the blockchain) at least one $288B$ ZK proof and $32B$ of ID-hash per user with a verified identity.
-Moreover, the potential addition of zkSNARKs to verify social media for content creators would increase the requirements to another $288B$ per social media proof.

-\subsubsection{\textbf{Scaling Function Application.}}
+\subsubsection{\textbf{Scaling Function Application}}

-The notion of limiting participation (see \autoref{sec:design:bstrap:initialization}) of creators in consensus stems from the non-negligible overhead of calculating the individual scaled-down effective social capital.
-For example, if we were to assume 120 million channels of YouTube~\cite{Broz2025YouTubeChannelsStatistics} (representing content creators), it would take $\sim$1.5s to calculate the effective social capital of all of them on-the-fly serially (or 0.3s in parallel).
-Considering a 12-second long timeslot for block production~\cite{ETHwhitepaper}, this computation time might negatively influence regular operation.
-Nevertheless, by introducing the \textit{consensus participation threshold} equal to 10,000 full endorsements, only 3 million channels remain (i.e., a $97.5 \%$ reduction)~\cite{Broz2025YouTubeChannelsStatistics}.
-Therefore, we lower the serial computation time to around $0.03$ seconds and the parallel computation time to $0.005$ seconds (i.e., using 8 CPU threads).
+We limit creator participation in consensus (see \autoref{sec:design:bstrap:initialization}) because computing individual scaled-down effective social capital on the fly introduces non-negligible overhead.
+Assuming 120 million YouTube channels~\cite{Broz2025YouTubeChannelsStatistics} representing content creators, this global calculation takes $\sim1.5$s serially or $\sim0.3$s in parallel.
+Given a $12$s block-production timeslot for each round~\cite{ETHwhitepaper}, such overhead could noticeably hinder regular operation and safety margins.
+By introducing a \textit{consensus participation threshold} of 10,000 full endorsements, only 3 million channels remain (a $97.5\%$ reduction)~\cite{Broz2025YouTubeChannelsStatistics}.
+This lowers the per-slot serial computation time to about $0.03$s and the parallel time to $0.005$s in practice (using 8 CPU threads).